 Non-claims-based Payment Categories and Subcategories Definition Corresponding HCP-LAN Category 3.
-Shared Savings Payments and Recoupments Non-claims payments to healthcare providers or organizations (or recouped from healthcare providers or organizations) based on performance relative to a defined spending target.
-Shared savings payments and recoupments can be associated with different types of budgets, including but not limited to episode of care and total cost of care.
-Dollars reported in this category should reflect only the non-claims shared savings payment or recoupment, not the fee-for-service component.
+Shared Savings Payments and Recoupments Recoupments Payments and total cost of care.
+Dollars reported in this category should reflect only the non-claims shared savings payments or recoupment, not the fee-for-service component.
 Recouped dollars should be reported as a negative value.
 Payments in this category are considered "linked to quality" if the shared savings payment or any other component of the provider's payment was adjusted based on specific predefined goals for quality.
-For example, if the provider received a performance payment in recognition of quality performance in addition to the shared savings payment, then the shared savings payment would be considered "linked to quality." , , a. episode-based payments with shared Non-claims payments to healthcare providers or organizations for a procedure-based episode (e.g., joint replacement).
+For example, if the provider received a performance payment in recognition of quality performance in addition to the shared savings payment, then the shared savings payment would be considered "linked to quality." a. episode-based payments with shared Non-claims payments to healthcare providers or organizations for a procedure-based episode (e.g., joint replacement).
 Under these payments, a provider may earn shared savings based on performance relative to a defined spending target for the episode.
 Under this type of payment, there is no risk of the payer recouping a portion of the initial fee-for-service payment if the defined spending target is not met.
 Payment models in this subcategory should be based on a fee-for-service architecture.
 Payment models paid predominantly via capitation should be classified under the appropriate "Capitation and Full Risk Payment" subcategory.
 3A

-Non-claims- based Payment Categories and Subcategories Definition Corresponding HCP-LAN Category b. iProcedure- Non-claims payments to healthcare providers or organizations (or recouped from healthcare providers or organizations) for a procedure-based episode (e.g., joint replacement).
-Under these payments, a provider may earn shared savings based on performance relative to a defined spending target for the episode.
-If the defined spending target is not met, the payer may recoup a portion of the initial fee-for-service payment.
-Payment models in this subcategory should be based on a fee-for-service architecture.
+Non-claims- based Payment Categories and Subcategories Definition Corresponding HCP-LAN Category b.
+Procedure- related, episode- based payments with risk of recoupments of the initial fee-for-service payment.
+Payment models in this subcategory should be based on a fee-for- service architecture.
 Payment models paid predominantly via capitation should be classified under the appropriate "Capitation and Full Risk Payment" subcategory.
-3B C. episode-based Non-claims payments to healthcare providers or organizations for a condition-based episode (e.g., diabetes).
+3B C. Condition-related, episode-based payments with shared savings Non-claims payments to healthcare providers or organizations for a condition-based episode (e.g., diabetes).
 Under these payments, a provider may earn shared savings based on performance relative to a defined spending target for the episode.
 Under this type of payment, there is no risk of the payer recouping a portion of the initial fee-for-service payment if the defined spending target is not met.
 Payment models in this subcategory should be based on a fee-for-service architecture.
 Payment models paid predominantly via capitation should be classified under the appropriate "Capitation and Full Risk Payment" subcategory.
-3A d. risk of Non-claims payments to healthcare providers or organizations (or recouped from healthcare providers or organizations) for a condition-based episode (e.g., diabetes).
+3A d.
+Condition-related, episode-based payments with risk of recoupments Non-claims payments to healthcare providers or organizations (or recouped from healthcare providers or organizations) for a condition-based episode (e.g., diabetes).
 Under these payments, a provider may earn shared savings based on performance relative to a defined spending target for the episode.
 If the defined spending target is not met, the payer may recoup a portion of the initial fee-for-service payment.
 Payment models in this subcategory should be based on a fee-for-service architecture.
 Payment models paid predominantly via capitation should be classified under the appropriate "Capitation and Full Risk Payment" subcategory.